m-talbi/metrics-app/README.md

 ## Credit

-Original design is by (Nelson Sakwa on Behance)[https://www.behance.net/sakwadesignstudio].
+Original design is by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio).